mlabs-haskell/hydra-auction/doc/spec.md

   , biddingEnd :: POSIXTime
   -- ^ When must bidding end?
   , voucherExpiry :: POSIXTime
-  -- ^ After which time can the winning no longer be able to buy the auction lot?
+  -- ^ After which time can the winning bidder
+  -- no longer be able to buy the auction lot?
   , cleanup :: POSIXTime
   -- ^ After which time can the remaining auction utxos be cleaned up?
   , auctionFee :: Natural